-addition to the above, the letter also provided to Employee: (1) a listing of his respective competitive area and competitive level, tenure group and RIF service computation date; (2) the location where the official regulations and records pertinent to his respective case may be reviewed; (3) the Employee's appeal rights; and (4) information concerning priority placement consideration.
-This information was in compliance with the requirements of 6 DCMR 2423.1 (2002).
+competitive area and competitive level, tenure group and RIF service computation date; (2) the location where the official regulations and records pertinent to his respective case may be reviewed; (3) the Employee's appeal rights; and (4) information concerning priority placement consideration.
+This information was in compliance with the requirements of 6 DCMR 2423.1 (2012).

 Employee alleges that Agency failed to conduct the RIF in accordance with applicable law, rule or regulation.
 Employee posits that the City Administrator Lew's signature on the RIF documents is untimely and inauthentic.
 However, I have found that all the signatures were timely and authentic.
 Employee also argues that since not all the information on his Personnel Standard Form 50s are accurate, then Agency must have failed to allow him one round of lateral competition for positions within his competitive level.
-However, I have found that Employee has failed to prove these alleged Form 50s are official as they do not contain the required signatures of any approving authority.
+However, I have found that Employee has failed to prove these alleged Standard Form 50s are official because they do not contain the required signatures of any approving authority.

-I have found that the information on Employee's retention register was accurate and that he was one of two occupants of the Computer Specialist, DS-0334-12, positions that were eliminated.
+I have found that the information on Employee's Retention Register was accurate and that he was the sole occupant of the Computer Specialist, DS-0334-13, position that was eliminated.
 Regarding the lateral competition requirement, the record shows that all positions in Employee's competitive level were eliminated in the RIF.

-The Administrative Order authorizing the RIF required that all two of the positions within Employee's competitive level be abolished.
-Thus, Employee's position, as well as the other Computer Specialist Grade 12 positions within Employee's competitive level, was abolished.
-Even though Employee was entitled to compete for retention, he was limited to competing with only those other employees within his same competitive level.
-Because all of those positions were abolished, there was no one remaining with whom Employee could compete.
+The Administrative Order authorizing the RIF required that all the positions within Employee's competitive level be abolished.
+Thus, Employee's position was abolished.
+Even though Employee was entitled to compete for retention, he was limited to competing with only those employees within his same competitive level.
+Because he was the only one in his level, there was no one with whom Employee could compete.

-The OEA has consistently held that when an entire competitive level is abolished pursuant to a RIF or when a separated employee is the only member of his or her competitive level, then the statutory provision affording him or her one round of lateral competition is inapplicable.26 Therefore, I conclude that the statutory provision of Code § 1-624.02(2), according Employee one round of lateral competition, as well as the related RIF provisions of 24 DPM § 2408.1 are both inapplicable, and that Agency is not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.
+OEA has consistently held that when an entire competitive level is abolished pursuant to a RIF or when a separated employee is the only member of his or her competitive level, then the statutory provision affording him or her one round of lateral competition is inapplicable.26 Therefore, I conclude that the statutory provision of Code § 1-624.02(2), according Employee one round of lateral competition, as well as the related RIF provisions of 24 DPM § 2408.1, are both inapplicable, and that Agency is not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.